pragsrv/Multi-Themed-Calc/README.md

 # Multi-Themed-Calc 🧮

 A modern, responsive calculator application featuring three distinct themes: Modern, Retro, and Cyber.
 Built with vanilla JavaScript, HTML, and CSS.
-> ⚠️ Some parts of this README were created using AI assistance.  t
+> ⚠️ Some parts of this README were created using AI assistance.

+> The Functioning of the calculator was integrated to numpad using AI(Claude AI)

 ## Features ✨